keithpitt/minispade-rails/README.md

 //= require_spade ./your_application
 ```

 You need to call `//= require minispade` to include minispade.js into your application.
-If you get "minispade is undefined" type errors.
-You're probably missing that line.
+If you get "minispade is undefined" type errors, you're probably missing that line.

 ## What does require_spade do?